-In very severe cases in which parasites have invaded other parts of the body, additional treatments like surgery and other medications to address additional problems caused by the parasites may be necessary.
+In very severe cases in which parasites affect other parts of the body, additional treatments such as surgery and other medications to address additional problems caused by the parasites may be necessary.

-Ask your doctor if you should follow a special diet or take nutritional supplements during this time.
-Follow up with your doctor as advised.
+Ask the doctor if you should follow a special diet or take nutritional supplements during this time.
+Follow up with the doctor as advised.

 Most people respond well to treatment and feel better within a few weeks.
 A full recovery can be expected in most cases.